islamkamalx1/E-commerce/README.md

-# Responsive E-commerce with HTML, CSS, and javaScript.
+# E-commerce with HTML, CSS, and javaScript.
+Responsive for all devices.